ColinDaugherty25/base-steal-model/README.md

 - No lead distance / jump data exists publicly — sprint speed is the proxy.
 - Pitcher tempo, pitch type/location, and pickoff-attempt rate aren't cleanly available from public Statcast leaderboards.
-- Late-inning decisions should eventually use win probability, not run expectancy (see `ROADMAP.md`, "one important upgrade").